 "There is a lot of frustration in whatever state you look at, because the federal government is unwilling to say, 'OK, here is what we plan for,'" Bentley tells WebMD.
 "So Georgia could plan for one thing, and South Carolina and Alabama plan for something quite different."

 Disaster Waiting to Happen

-departments are America's safety net.
+In a recent article in Emergency Medicine Journal, Rivers and co-author Stephen Trzeciak, MD, note that hospital emergency departments are America's safety net.
 But that net is dangerously frayed.